Wayn-Git/VoiceEmotionDetector/Research/PhysicsOfSound.md

 [Article Read](https://www.physicsclassroom.com/class/waves/lesson-2/the-anatomy-of-a-wave)

-### Frequecy
+### Frequency

-Frecuency is basically the number of times a sound wave repeats itself, It's measured in hertz.
+Frequency is basically the number of times a sound wave repeats itself, It's measured in hertz.

-- High frequency is when the wave repeats faster in a single second (Less gap between each wave) (Has a shorter wavelenght)
+- High Frequency is when the wave repeats faster in a single second (Less gap between each wave) (Has a shorter wavelength)

-- Low freqncy is when the wave repeats slower in a single second (More gap between each wave)(Has a longer wavelength)
+- Low Frequency is when the wave repeats slower in a single second (More gap between each wave)(Has a longer wavelength)

 ![Frequency Diagram](https://i0.wp.com/silvergravy.com/wp-content/uploads/2012/04/high_low_freq2.jpg)